 How Employers Use Job Titles

-Employers use job titles to categorize positions in their organization.
-A company's organization chart will show all the positions in the company, listed by job title, the reporting structure, and company management.
+Employers use job titles to categorise positions in their organisations.
+A company's organisation chart will show all the positions in the company, listed by job title, the reporting structure, and company management.

 Progressive Job Titles: